 Innovative Training Network

-Initiate (innate-immunometablism as antiviral target) is an innovative training network funded by the European Commission with the goal to train a new generation of young researchers in the emerging field of antiviral immunometablism.
+INITIATE (innate-immunometablism as antiviral target) is an innovative training network funded by the European Commission with the goal to train a new generation of young researchers in the emerging field of antiviral immunometabolism.

 INITIATE includes partners from 7 academic institutes and 3 industrial partners from 7 countries.
 The consortium will host 15 PhD students – Early Stage Researchers (ESRs), each performing an individual research project at one of the partners.